 Boaz Freund is an award winning Director of Photography based in New York City.
-A versatile visual storyteller, Freund’s work has imbued feature films, commercials, documentaries, branded content and video art with rich narrative attention, character, style and emotion.
-Born and raised in Israel, Freund’s work routinely takes him around the world – he has filmed on location in Africa, Asia, North and South America, Europe and the Caribbeans.
+A versatile visual storyteller, Freund’s work has imbued documentary feature films, commercials, branded content and video art with rich narrative attention, character, style and emotion.
+Born and raised in Israel, Freund’s work routinely takes him around the world.

 He has lensed commercial projects for some of the world leading brands including Lincoln Motor Co.
 Budweiser, United Airlines, LEGO, and Under Armour to name a few.
 Freund shot Budweiser’s digital spot “Harry Carry’s Last Call” with director Ritesh Gupta, depicting the elation Chicago Cubs fans enjoyed when a hundred+ year curse was broken and the Cubs won the 2016 world series.
 The spot garnered massive attention – 30 million shares on Twitter over the next weekend, making Budweiser the first brand in internet history to peak at #1 for brands on Youtube Facebook and Twitter, concurrently.
 The spot would also go to win first place in YouTube’s Ad Of The Year competition under the category: “The One That Goes Straight To The Heart”, collaborating again with Gupta the next two spots they made for Budweiser: “Derek, This Bud’s for 2″ Celebrating Derek Jeter’s number being retired from The New York Yankees, and “Budweiser – One Last Ride” celebrating Nascar driver Dale Earnhardt Jr. turned out to become viral monsters and went on to win 4 Cleo sports awards between the two projects, in the Branded Entertainment & Content and Film Categories.